grocy/grocy-desktop/README.md

 ## Things worth to know

 ### How this works technically
 grocy-desktop is a .Net Windows Forms application.
-It uses [CefSharp](https://github.com/cefsharp/CefSharp) as an integrated browser and utilizes [nginx](https://nginx.org) to host grocy.
-The UWP app (Appx package to be distributed through the Microsoft Store) is built using the [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop), all needed dependencies/manifests are located in the `appx_dependencies` folder.
+It uses [CefSharp](https://github.com/cefsharp/CefSharp) as an integrated browser and utilizes [nginx](https://nginx.org) / [PHP](https://www.php.net/) (FastCGI)  to host grocy.
+The UWP app (Appx package to be distributed through the Microsoft Store) is built using [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop), all needed dependencies/manifests are located in the `appx_dependencies` folder.

 ### What the installer does
 The installer has bundled, beside the application itself and the CefSharp dependencies, a for grocy configured PHP and nginx version (in `embedded_dependencies/php.zip`) and the current grocy and Barcode Buddy release. grocy and Barcode Buddy (if enabled) can also be updated separately, see above.
 Everything will be unpacked to `%localappdata%\grocy-desktop` by default, the path can also be changed during the installation process.
 (This does not apply when running/installing the UWP app, normally from the Microsoft Store - UWP apps have their own default package locations.)